-"You are obviously considering studying for a CMI qualification.
+"You are obviously considering undertaking some CMI learning and gaining a CMI qualification.
 May I ask you why that is?"

 Her response was immediate.
 She wanted to give herself the best possible chance for gaining promotion to her next management position, having been overlooked a few times recently.

 I thanked her for that insight.
 Now we could have a sensible conversation.
 I told her that what I felt we needed to discuss now was whether achieving a CMI management qualification would help her achieve that.
 Would there indeed be any point in her doing it?
 She agreed that seemed sensible, and a 35 minute conversation ensued.
 I actually went on to ask her many questions during this conversation.
 It wasn't for me to convince her that she should do a CMI qualification (actually, it was a CMI level 5 Diploma she was considering).
 Instead, she needed help to convince herself to either do it, or not bother.

 There is no point in 'hard selling' a professional qualification.
 It is a lot of work and commitment.
 Someone must really want to do it in order to find the necessary level of motivation and enjoyment.